Cardinals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have an implied moneyline win probability of 60% in this contest.
+- Based on this contest's moneyline, the Cardinals' implied win probability is 63.6%.

-- St. Louis has played in 72 games with over/under set, and have combined with opponents to go over the total 36 times (36-35-1).
+- St. Louis has had an over/under set by oddsmakers 73 times, and have combined with opponents to go over the total in 37 of those games (37-35-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!